fb52175/MvcFamilyPoints/ReadMe.txt

 Week 7 - I refactored to add fields for EMail on the Parent class, and CurrentPoints on the Child class.
 I updated the home controller to show the current points for each child, and added links to the transaction controller to transactions for behaviors and rewards for the child.

+Week 8 - Added functions to the Home page.
+You can now add behaviors and rewards for the children from the home page.
+The controllers populates the childs name and point type based on the link selected.
+Also added some functions to the managers to get the transactions for a child.
+Added some text on the child transaction page to display the child name and the childs current points.